Last Updated on by

 To learn more about the common candida overgrowth causes, see yeast infection causes.

-Based on our experience, Ozonated olive oil is one of the most effective and safe natural home remedies for yeast infections that has helped many, especially where a fast relief is needed.
+Ozonated olive oil has been a part of our natural candida and yeast infection protocols for many years.
+Based on our experience, Ozonated olive oil is one of the most effective and safe natural home remedies for yeast infections that has helped many, especially where a fast and safe relief is needed.

 ozonated olive oil for vaginal yeast infection

 Perhaps one of the best natural remedies for vaginal yeast infections that is also backed up by science (source), you may want to try this remedy before going towards the topical yeast infection medicine or other antifungal drugs.

 To use ozonated olive oil for vaginal yeast infection:

 - Place 1-2 teaspoons of ozonated olive oil into a clean bowl until it turns liquid.

 - Apply the ozonated olive oil to a clean tampon.